-AP source: Cowboys' Romo retiring, headed to broadcast booth
+AP source: Cowboys' Romo retiring, replacing Simms at CBS

-The all-time passing leader for the storied franchise is headed to the broadcast booth after spending weeks considering those offers, the person said.
-The person spoke on condition of anonymity because Romo's decision hasn't been announced.
+The departure of the all-time passing leader from the storied franchise has been expected since November, when Romo conceded the job to rookie Dak Prescott after missing 10 weeks with a back injury.

-Romo's departure from Dallas has been the most likely outcome since November, when he returned after missing the first 10 weeks with a back injury.
-He conceded the starting job to rookie Dak Prescott with the Cowboys in the middle of a franchise-record 11-game winning streak.
+The Cowboys were in the middle of a franchise-record 11-game winning streak when Romo returned from the injury.

-Cowboys owner Jerry Jones told Romo before free agency opened that the team would release him to give him a chance to continue his career with another contender.
+Dallas owner Jerry Jones told Romo before free agency opened that the team would release him to give him a chance to continue his career with another contender.
 But Dallas decided at the last minute to try to generate interest in a trade.

 That move gave Romo more time to consider retirement, and the likelihood appeared to grow when he played in a golf tournament last week.
 Romo, who turns 37 this month, had given up his favorite hobby after a series of back injuries that included two surgeries in less than a year.

 Romo, who was signed through 2019, had a $14 million base salary and a $24.7 million salary cap hit for the Cowboys this season.
+The expected roster move will reduce Dallas' cap hit to about $19 million, likely spread over two seasons.

 The franchise leader with 34,183 yards passing and 248 touchdowns, Romo never parlayed his regular-season success into deep playoff runs the way Hall of Famers and multiple Super Bowl winners Roger Staubach and Troy Aikman did before him.